 Preparing to Adopt

 Adoption is a really big commitment, that is greatly rewarding.
 Second chances happen every day at the Sioux Falls Area Humane Society.
 We help find homes for thousands of animals each year, thanks to help for adopters and donors!
 We want all adopters and their new pets to have a great adoption experience.
-Please consider these factors before adopting.
+WHAT TO BRING WITH YOU

 Other Household Members